 that used an an amulet to drain the love from the Earth Pony village that adopted Cadance.
 Cadance confronted and defeated her with The Power of Love

 .
-Appeared in Twilight Sparkle And The Crystal Heart Spell
+Mentioned in Twilight Sparkle And The Crystal Heart Spell

 - Artifact of Doom: The source of her power was an amulet similar to the Alicorn Amulet.